 length, height and separation are kept constant.
 You can see a lot of these ideas over on Paul Musselman's T-Trak website.

-Originally T-Trak was designed for Japanese scenes with trams and trolleys, so the two Kato Unitrak tracks were put right next to each other for a rail spacing of 1".
+Originally T-Trak was designed for Japanese scenes with trams and trolleys, so the two Kato Unitrak tracks were put right next to each other for a rail spacing of 25mm (1.5").
 This gives a fairly prototypical spacing for street car rails and a very compact spacing for small and condensed japanese scenes.
-The only problem with this spacing is that Kato Unitrak curves are designed to have a rail spacing of 1.5" for its concentric curve pieces.
-So in order to make curves with 1" rail spacing the curves cannot be parallel through the corner curves, using alternating short straight track sections between the curved sections (diagram here).
-While this is prototypical for some places in Japanese tracks, many folks do not like having the odd corner geometry of the "Standard" 1" spacing.
+The only problem with this spacing is that Kato Unitrak curves are designed to have a rail spacing of 33mm (1.5") for its concentric curve pieces.
+So in order to make curves with 33mm rail spacing the curves cannot be parallel through the corner curves, using alternating short straight track sections between the curved sections (diagram here).
+While this is prototypical for some places in Japanese tracks, many folks do not like having the odd corner geometry of the "Standard" 25mm spacing.

 In addition as Lee started to evangelize T-Trak in the US she found that many folks wanted to run larger equipment on T-Trak that did not run well on the tighter Standard spacing corners and their odd geometry.
-To help with this the "Alternate" spacing was developed where the track separation was moved from 1" to the Kato Unitrak standard 1.5" so that curves could be made using any of the standard Kato Unitrak concentric curve track sizes.
+To help with this the "Alternate" spacing was developed where the track separation was moved from 25mm to the Kato Unitrak standard 33mm spacingso that curves could be made using any of the standard Kato Unitrak concentric curve track sizes.
 To use larger equipment the R282 and R315 curves are used and this creates a 14 3/8" square corner module.
-Most of the US T-Trak is now being done in Alternate spacing for running traditional railroad equipment, while most of the T-Trak in Japan is done with Standard spacing running street cars and interurban trains.
+Most all of the US T-Trak is now being done in Alternate spacing for running traditional railroad equipment, while most of the T-Trak with Standard spacingis used for running street cars and interurban trains.
 Kato's unitram track runs at 25mm spacing on the straight sections and does a similar swing to 33mm spacing at the middle of a 90 degree curve.